Lie Neurons: Adjoint-Equivariant Neural Networks for Semisimple Lie Algebras: Related Work

 \section{Related Work}

 Equivariant networks enable the model output to change in a predicted way as the input goes through certain transformations.
-This means that the model, by construction, generalizes over the variations caused by those transformations.
-Therefore, it reduces the sampling complexity in learning and improves the robustness and transparency facing input variations. \cite{cohen2016group} initials the idea to generalize equivariance in deep learning models, realizing equivariance to 90-degree rotations in a 2D image plane using group convolution.
-This method works with discrete transformations by augmenting the input domain with a dimension for the set of transformations.
-The approach is generalized to other discretized groups in $SE(2)$, $SE(3)$, and $E(3)$ \citep{hoogeboom2018hexaconv, winkels20183d, worrall2018cubenet, chen2021equivariant}.
-Steerable convolution is proposed in \cite{cohen2016steerable}, leveraging the irreducible representations to remove the need for discretization and facilitate equivariant convolution on continuous groups in the frequency domain \citep{worrall2017harmonic, cohen2017convolutional, weiler20183d}.
-Beyond convolutions, more general equivariant network architectures are proposed, for example, \cite{fuchs2020se, hutchinson2021lietransformer, chatzipantazis2022se} for transformers and \cite{batzner20223, brandstetter2021geometric} for message passing networks.
-Vector Neurons \citep{deng2021vector} designs a multi-layer perception (MLP) and graph network that generalize the scalar features to 3D features to realize $SO(3)$-equivariance on spatial data.
-The above works mainly focus on compact groups, on which more general recipes for building equivariant layers that are not limited to a specific group are also proposed \citep{kondor2018generalization, cohen2019general, weiler2019general, xu2022unified, lang2020wigner}.
-The extension of equivariance beyond compact groups is also explored. \cite{finzi2021practical} constructs MLPs equivariant to arbitrary matrix groups using their finite-dimensional representations.
-With the Monte Carlo estimator, equivariant convolutions are generalized to matrix groups with surjective exponential maps \citep{finzi2020generalizing} and all finite-dimensional Lie groups \citep{macdonald2022enabling}, where Lie algebra is used to parameterize elements in the continuous Lie groups as a lifted domain from the input space.
+Current equivariant convolutional networks can be roughly categorized as regular group convolution and steerable group convolution.
+The regular group convolution exploits discretized subgroups to design equivariant convolutions.
+It is first introduced in \citet{cohen2016group}, in which 90-degree discretizations of the $SO(2)$ are designed for 2D image processing.
+The approach is generalized to other discretized groups in $SE(2)$, $SE(3)$, $E(3)$, and $SIM(n)$ \citep{hoogeboom2018hexaconv, winkels20183d, worrall2018cubenet, chen2021equivariant, zhu2023e2pn, knigge2022exploiting}.
+Steerable convolution is proposed in \citet{cohen2016steerable}, leveraging the irreducible representations to remove the need for discretization and facilitate equivariant convolution on continuous groups in the frequency domain \citep{worrall2017harmonic, cohen2017convolutional, weiler20183d, thomas2018tensor}.
+Beyond convolutions, more general equivariant network architectures are proposed.
+For example, \citet{fuchs2020se, hutchinson2021lietransformer, chatzipantazis2022se} for transformers and \citet{batzner20223, brandstetter2021geometric} for message passing networks.
+More recently, \citet{geiger2022e3nn} introduces a generalized library for $E(3)$ equivariance based on variants of steerable equivariant networks.
+Vector Neurons \citep{deng2021vector} present a multi-layer perception (MLP) and graph network that generalize the scalar features to 3D features to realize $\mathrm{SO}(3)$-equivariance on spatial data.
+In addition to group-specific methods, more general recipes for building equivariant layers that are not limited to a specific group are also proposed \citep{kondor2018generalization, cohen2019general, weiler2019general, xu2022unified, lang2020wigner, bekkers2019b}.
+The extension of equivariance beyond compact groups is also explored. \citet{finzi2021practical} constructs MLPs equivariant to arbitrary matrix groups using their finite-dimensional representations.
+With the Monte Carlo estimator, equivariant convolutions are generalized to matrix groups with surjective exponential maps \citep{finzi2020generalizing} and all finite-dimensional Lie groups \citep{macdonald2022enabling}, where Lie algebras are used to parameterize elements in the continuous Lie groups as a lifted domain from the input space.
+More recently,~\citet{mironenco2023lie} proposes a theoretic framework for $SL(n)$-equivariant convolution by decomposing the larger groups into manageable subgroups.